 - 1. Promote and reinforce the existing strength of community within the Parish and maximise opportunities for social inclusion by all sectors of the community. - To support and enhance community facilities that will meet current and future demands e.g. Village Hall, Recreation Ground, Village Pub, Youth Club hut, Parish Room and support opportunities for new facilities e.g. shop, where needed. - 3.
 Ensure development is inclusive in terms of accessibility and adaptability having regard to space standards, lifetime homes and other quality standards. - 4.
-Deliver the homes that meet the needs of the community including, but not limited to: first time buyers, people needing/wanting larger or smaller dwellings, the elderly and those who cannot currently access the housing market. - Maintain and enhance areas of open space and where possible encourage new open space, sports and play space facilities and ensure access to the countryside is maintained for all. - Improve access to local facilities, where possible, including maximising opportunities for utilising public transport and other local services.
+Deliver the homes that meet the needs of the community including, but not limited to: first time buyers, people needing/wanting larger or smaller dwellings, the elderly and those who cannot currently access the housing market. - 5.
+Maintain and enhance areas of open space and where possible encourage new open space, sports and play space facilities and ensure access to the countryside is maintained for all to support the mental and physical health and wellbeing of residents - Improve access to local facilities, where possible, including maximising opportunities for utilising public transport and other local services.